codingforpleasure/customized-workspace/Ubuntu/useful-resources/ensemble.md

 The learning is done by optimizing the loss function.

-Thus, to prevent overfitting, we introduce a hyperparameter called learning rate.
+Thus, to prevent overfitting, we introduce a **hyperparameter called learning rate**.
 When we make a prediction, each residual is multiplied by the learning rate.
 This forces us to use more decision trees, each taking a small step towards the final solution.